online-ml/chantilly/README.md

 })
 ```

 Note that the `id` field will have precedence in case both of `id` and `features` are provided.
-We highly recommend you to provide the `id` field.
+We highly recommend you to use the `id` field.
+First of all it means that you don't have to take care of storing the features between calls to `@/api/predict` and `@/api/learn`.
+Secondly it makes the metrics more reliable because they will be using the predictions that were made at the time `@/api/predict` was called.

 ### Monitoring metrics